 An applicant’s refusal of a second offer of housing will result in their application being deferred for two years, reverting to the bottom of the category or being moved into another category on the waiting list.

-For more information, see the Housing Trust policies on the South Australian Department of Human Services website, in particular the policies on eligibility and registration and allocation.
+For more information, see the Housing SA policies on the South Australian Department of Human Services website, in particular the policies on eligibility and registration and allocation.

 Housing SA is required to set rents at market levels, which are determined by reference to the Valuer General.
 However, reduced or rebated rents are provided for low income households to ensure affordability.